..

 I recall one particular situation, my junior year (1979), when we were preparing to face Compton High School at their place.
 Anyone familiar with the lay of the land in Southern California those days would tell you, the cities of Lakewood and Compton were at opposite ends of the ethnic universe.
 Compton High School was 150% "black" and their school symbol was a “Tar babe” (as in Tar babies, or Baby tartars); Lakewood High was 98.765% "white" and we were the "Lancers" (knight in shining white armor, or "white" knight in shining armor).
 You just can’t make this stuff up.

-Based on the hoopla leading up to the contest, somehow, an extra element of danger and menace had emerged; for some, it seemed the prospect of Lakewood facing Compton at their place had metastasized into something else.
-That kind of hoopla was prevalent those days.
-Sometimes, it's difficult to discern between what's real and what isn't with all the assorted chatter; especially, if you happened to be a black kid being bused to a predominately white school.
+Based on the hoopla leading up to the contest, somehow, an extra element of danger and menace had emerged; for some, it seemed, the prospect of Lakewood facing Compton up at their place had metastasized into something else.
+That kind of hoopla was prevalent back in those days.
+Sometimes, it's difficult to discern between what's real and what isn't with all the assorted chatter; especially, if you happened to be a black kid being bused across town to a predominately white school.

 .